Jack23162329/piper1-gpl/README.md

 <!-- Training settings -->

 ## Training settings
-follow the [training guide](https://github.com/OHF-Voice/piper1-gpl/blob/main/docs/TRAINING.md), and modify some of the process, below is what you need to do in order to train ur new voice with pytorch 2.9
+Follow the [training guide](https://github.com/OHF-Voice/piper1-gpl/blob/main/docs/TRAINING.md), and modify some of the process, below is what you need to do in order to train ur new voice with pytorch 2.9
-1. follow the steps in training section and stop right before started to train ur model, also if `python3 -m pip install -e .[train]` keep failing, use `pip install -e . [train] —timeout 1200 —retries 10 -v` instead.
+1. Follow the steps in training section and stop right before u started to train ur model, also if `python3 -m pip install -e .[train]` keep failing, use `pip install -e . [train] —timeout 1200 —retries 10 -v` instead.
-2. train ur dataset (e.g: LJSpeech-1.1) from zero for 1 round and get ur first checkpoints files, would be something like epoch=11-step=8856.ckpt
+2. Train ur dataset (e.g: LJSpeech-1.1) from zero for 1 round and get ur first checkpoints files, would be something like epoch=1-step=3333.ckpt
-3. then you need to do some extra works before training from pretrained checkpoints
+3. Then you need to do some extra works before training from pretrained checkpoints
 - [download pretrained checkpoints]: https://huggingface.co/datasets/rhasspy/piper-checkpoints/tree/main/en/en_US
 - use convert_ckpt2pt.py (inside merge/) to convert ur downloaded checkpoints into pure w&b file .pt
 - use merge_weights_into_ckpt.py (inside merge/) to merge your own first checkpoint and pretrained .pt file into new checkpoint file.